sudomesh/disaster-radio/README.md

 Remember to power the board off and moving the jumper back to the top position once you're done flashing.
 The simplest way to power off the board is to unplug the usb cable from your computer.
 If this gets annoying you can connect/solder a switch to flip between the two modes and another switch to toggle the power.

-# Building web app
+# Building Web App

+The `web/` dir includes a simulator server that presents the same API as the ESP8266 to the client.
+This makes development of the web app possible without having the Disaster Radio hardware hooked up.

 See [web/README.md](https://github.com/sudomesh/disaster-radio/tree/master/web)

-# Building and uploading SPIFFS image
+## Building and uploading SPIFFS image

 To build: